Fear, Falsehoods, and Flags: The GOP Sleight of Hand

 The Republican Party, which wants to re-elect President Donald Trump in November, has a problem.
 The problem is that it has no plan.

 So much was implied when the GOP decided to recycle its platform from 2016.
-So much was admitted when, in resolution, it agreed to “continue to enthusiastically support the President’s America-first agenda.”
+So much was admitted when, in a resolution, it agreed to “continue to enthusiastically support the President’s America-first agenda.”
 In other words, the party has no aspirations but for total deference to its dear leader.

 Perhaps signing onto the president’s agenda could work if such an agenda existed.
 Trump, however, does not meet that most elementary expectation.
 In a June 25 interview with right-wing media titan Sean Hannity, when asked his second-term priorities, Trump merely meandered for 45 seconds.
 When Hannity asked him again two weeks later, Trump lauded the accomplishments of his first term without defining the priorities of his second.